-Sound risk management, and effective systems and practices are essential for the Office's management and use of public resources.
+Sound risk management, and effective systems and practices, are essential for the Office's management and use of public resources.
 As part of risk management, the Office identifies and assesses possible adverse consequences that it may experience from events or circumstances.
-Because it is not cost effective to eliminate all risks, the Office accepts some.
-The Office uses established systems and practices to reduce risks to an acceptable level and implements strategies to manage residual risks.
+The Office accepts some risks because it is not cost effective to have no risks.
+It uses established systems and practices to reduce risks to an acceptable level and implements strategies to manage residual risks.